 How to impress the Employer

 Not a phone person in your daily life?
 You’re not alone.
 With other messaging technologies gaining steam, it’s easy to fall out of the habit of talking on the phone.
 Phone interviews include one simple point of contact with the recruiter – for example, body language – and there is a critical situation for your interviewer.
-Deciding the questions to ask during a phone interview are crucial.
+Deciding the questions to ask during a phone interview is crucial.

 Practice, practice, practice.
-Conduct a mock interview with a friend, cement your questions and your mind’s worth.
+Conduct a mock interview with a friend, cement your questions, and your mind’s worth.

 The room is ready.
 Turn off call waiting, other phone ringers, and any timers or other electronics that are off during the interview.

 Use a landline if possible.
 Cell phones are more likely to be lacking or experiencing technical problems.

 Keep your materials in hand.
 Keep a checklist that best suits your resume, cover letter, and job listings, and put them exactly where you can see them.